apdev/apdevblog.com/source/_posts/2016-05-15-aws-lambda-learnings.markdown

 ## Conclusion

-While Lambda is easy to get used to, having to proxy request through API Gateway make everything hard are which is super-easy in plain node (with the help of [express](http://expressjs.com/de) or friends).
-Now that I went through all the pain everything seams obvious.
+While Lambda is easy to get used to, having to proxy requests through API Gateway makes everything hard that is usually super-easy in plain node (with the help of [express](http://expressjs.com/de) or friends).
+Now that I went through all the pain, everything seems obvious.
 But it was a hard process.

-Still, serverless is the new cool kid on the block and I enjoyed not needing to deal with privisioning servers (and make them scale).
-AWS is the leader and they actively improving Lambda and API Gateway.
+Still, serverless is the new cool kid on the block and I enjoyed not needing to deal with provisioning servers (and make them scale).
+AWS is the leader and they are actively improving Lambda and API Gateway.

 I'm also very exited about zeit.co.
 With them you can just deploy your express app.
 Need to look into that soon.